Internship dates: June 2 - July 31, 2017

 - Work full-time during designated internship dates (more than three days of absence is not acceptable, excluding national holidays)

-- Presentation- All interns take part in a panel discussion presentation at the Closing Conference
+- Presentation- All interns will give a public presentation at the Closing Conference

 - Mid-summer check-in - Participate in conference call or meeting with a SHECP supervisor and interns in your geographic location for a check in mid-summer.